 The financial support of the infrastructure for pilgrims came from different sources; the Crown, the Church, noble families, and ordinary citizens.
 Many monasteries received pilgrims offering accommodation and food.
 Pilgrims could get free medical care at special hospitals for pilgrims.
 One of the largest hospitals was at the Obradoiro Square in Santiago de Compostela next to the Cathedral.
 Nowadays it’s the luxury hotel Hostal de Los Reyes Catolicos.

 In the 14th-15th centuries, despite the Hundred Years’ War, the Great Famine, and the devastating Plague that struck Europe in the last part of the Middle Ages, the Camino de Santiago remained one of the most important cultural and religious features of that time.

 The cult of St.James of Compostela saw its downfall between the 16th and 18th centuries.

 The dawn of the Way of St.James

 Several major events lead to the decrease and even abandonment of the Way of St.James during these centuries.
-The Protestant Reformation in 1500th, religious wars in Europe, as well as severe criticism of the entire concept of the pilgrimage by the notorious philosophers, theologists, and intellectuals of that time among them Desiderius Erasmus Rotterdam and later Martin Luther.
+The Protestant Reformation in the 1500th, religious wars in Europe, as well as a severe criticism of the entire concept of the pilgrimage by the notorious philosophers, theologists, and intellectuals of that time among them Desiderius Erasmus Rotterdam and later Martin Luther.
 The Inquisition that thrived in Spain during the 16th century contributed to the decline of the Camino de Santiago.
 Nobody was safe from the accusation pilgrims were suspected of heresy or of being Protestant spies.

 The rediscovery of the remains of St.James